AndrewJBateman/pern-stack-database/README.md

 ## Status & To-Do List

 * Status: Working front and back ends.
+App works and stores city names in PostgreSQL database.
+Deploy to Heroku not working - could be npm dependency issues or missing API access credentials in Heroku.
-* To-Do: Add commenting.
-Add functionality.
+* To-Do: Change backend so it checks if city already in database before adding it.
+Add commenting.
+Add functionality
+* Solve deploy issues: retry video 4 from 9.10 to create the correctly named database

 ## Inspiration/General Tools